hugobarauna/poli_compiler/README.markdown

 generate a bin file at bin/compiler.
 Be happy!

-But, if you still are one of these old fashioned guys (=p), and still don't have ruby, don't worry, we are giving you another way to build our project, manually.
+But, if you still are one of these old fashioned guys (=p), and still don't have ruby, don't worry, we are giving you another way to build our project, with (argh!), a shell script.
+Just run `./build.sh`.
+This will generate a bin file at bin/compiler.
-Just run `gcc -std=c99 -Wall -O2 -g compiler.o parser_test.o parser.o lexer.o string_buffer.o error.o bufstream.o xstring.o alloc.o hashtable.o CuTest.o stack.o semantic_actions.o scope.o -o bin/compiler`.
-This will
-generate a bin file at bin/compiler.
 Be happy!

 Tests